 This concept also applies to global supply chains, thus procurement professionals must now integrate a new set of environmental and social criteria into their sourcing decisions.
 Organizations are vulnerable if they do not systematically identify potential risks in the area of sustainable development and manage them responsibly and adequately.

-Sustainable Supply Management is the new process which brings together the principles of supply management and corporate social responsibility to make suppliers a sustainable source of value, anticipating environmental issues rather than reacting to them, and improving the labour standards throughout the supply chain.
+Sustainable Supply Chain Management is the new process which brings together the principles of supply chain management and corporate social responsibility to make suppliers a sustainable source of value, anticipating environmental issues rather than reacting to them, and improving the labor standards throughout the supply chain.

-The following chart aims to provide an example of today’s global challenges.
-Beyond those 4 sectors, EcoVadis has developed a robust methodology adapted to several sectors.
+The following chart provides an example of today’s global challenges.
+EcoVadis' robust methodology covers over 150 purchasing categories.

 >> Click here to see all of the sectors EcoVadis covers